rzheng1232/CS199-128-Final-Project-FA25-/RUN.md

 ## Downloading the App

-Download the appropriate app our OS for yand run it:
+Download the appropriate app our OS for and run it:

 - **macOS**: Since this build is not signed or notarized, there are two options to run the app.
 Option 2 will probably be easier for most users but requires installing the source code.
   - **Option 1** - Allow the downloaded app to run